Future Proof Your Marketing Operations: Save your spot here.

 As Dr. Phil would say, it’s all about setting boundaries.

+Setting strict brand guardrails and communicating them across your marketing organization will help build the foundations you need.
 When implementing these brand and style guidelines, remember to include email-specific guidelines that dictate how marketers can incorporate branding into their email campaigns.

-This means that it’s impossible to use a color, font, or image in an email that hasn’t already been approved.
+At Stensul, we preconfigure your brand guidelines into our platform and create modules that are custom to your brand aesthetic.
+This approach means it’s impossible for someone to use a color, font, or image in an email that hasn’t already been approved.

 Image by Kristian Egelund on Unsplash